Parallelism in Writing Sentences with Examples

 Here are two examples of parallel sentences:

-When is Parallelism Used?
-When you are writing a list of things.
+When to use: When you are writing a list of things.
 One of the most difficult and yet most effective types of sentences you can write is an extended list of examples.You can avoid having to write parallel list sentences by writing lots of shorter sentences, but that does not make your writing seem mature and professional.

 An example of using short sentences: I am going to the store to run errands.
 I am going to pick up my laundry at the cleaners.
 I am picking up my kids from school.
 Then we will be going to the park.